sifi727/TripCo/team/sprint4.md

 ## Retrospective

 Understanding what was expected in the team’s performance at the beginning of the Sprint helped for members to complete tasks that they felt comfortable with and helped them to learn more.
+Early planning stages were critical in understanding of tasks and layout of future development.
+The team member were effective in visualizing the goals and solution process of each epic.

 The team faced hindrances in communication due to absences and a failure to update each other when someone missed.
 This affected the ability of the team to coordinate when faced with problems.
 We will need to plan for this in the next sprint.

 #### What we changed this sprint